wunderio/drupal-sdc-helper/README.md

 **Settings:**

-- `drupalSDC.componentDirectories`: An array of glob patterns pointing to your component directories.
+- `drupalSDC.componentDirectories`: An array of glob patterns pointing to your component directories relative to the workspace.

 **Example:**